Patrick Trémeau

 Patrick Trémeau (born September 27, 1963) is a French serial rapist, active in the 11th and 20th arrondissements of Paris during the 1990s.
 Nicknamed The Parking Rapist, he prowled mainly at night, attacking women in underground car parks under the threat of a knife, before raping them.

-Patrick Trémeau was sentenced to 16 years' imprisonment in 1998.
+Trémeau was sentenced to 16 years' imprisonment in 1998.
 He was released in May 2005 after 10 years of detention, whereupon he reoffended and was arrested in September of that same year.
 At the same time, a law was passed concerning recidivism, and Trémeau was given 20 years' imprisonment with a 10-year imprisonment term in February 2009.

 Biography

-Patrick Trémeau came from a poor family, with two other children.
+Trémeau came from a poor family, with two other children.
 He lived with his mother Janine, a housekeeper, in the city of Hautes-Mardelles in Brunoy, Essonne.
 He did not know his father, and later claimed that his father-in-law hit and abused him.
 Patrick was handed over to various different homes from a very young age, with his mother describing him as "the devil's envoy".
 Despite being unstable, suffering from nervous disorders and failing academically, Trémeau was nevertheless considered friendly and talented with manual labor.
 In the early 1980s, he earned a plumbing certificate, finding work easily, and doing in a manner considered satisfactory by his employers.